 VII.
 Violation Categorization

-The Tribe will evaluate the significance of alleged violations during the screening process as outlined in Section V. of this manual.
+The Tribe will evaluate the significance of alleged violations during the screening process as outlined in Section V. and the Violation Categorization Matrix in Attachment 2 of this manual.
 Each alleged violation will be categorized:

 1. Minor Violations